-- The SEND Code of Practice (p97 98) defines this as: "children and young people [who] experience a wide range of social and emotional difficulties which manifest themselves in many ways" Children with a range of presentations such as withdrawn or isolated [or] displaying challenging, disruptive or disturbing behaviour, disorders such as attention deficit hyperactive disorder or attachment disorder are included in this area. - Additional support may include: small group or 1:1 intervention (short term or longer term), nurture or therapeutic support (Nurture Groups, Music Therapy, Zones of Regulation, alternative spaces and safe adults for example), or support from outside agencies.
+- The SEND Code of Practice (p97 98) defines this as: "children and young people [who] experience a wide range of social and emotional difficulties which manifest themselves in many ways" Children with a range of presentations such as withdrawn or isolated [or] displaying challenging, disruptive or disturbing behaviour, disorders such as attention deficit hyperactive disorder or attachment disorder are included in this area. - Additional support may include: small group or 1:1 time limited intervention, 1:1 or small group longer term intervention, nurture or therapeutic support (Music Therapy, Zones of Regulation, alternative spaces and safe adults for example), or support from outside agencies.